 18 Years Ago: Sara Evans Scores First No. 1 Hit

-Seventeen years ago today (March 6, 1999) was a big day for Sara Evans.
-It was on this date that the Missouri native scored her first No. 1 hit with “No Place That Far,” the title track from her sophomore album.
+Eighteen years ago today (March 6, 1999) was a big day for Sara Evans.
+It was on that date that the Missouri native scored her first No. 1 hit with “No Place That Far,” the title track from her sophomore album.

-“No Place That Far” was helped along by country music icon Vince Gill, who sang harmony on the song and also appeared in the accompanying music video.
-Evans co-wrote the track with hit songwriters Tony Martin and Tom Shapiro and earned her first CMA Award nomination — for Vocal Event of the Year — for the collaboration.
+“No Place That Far” was helped along by country music icon Vince Gill, who sings harmony on the song and also appears in its accompanying music video.
+Evans co-wrote the track with hit songwriters Tony Martin and Tom Shapiro and earned her first CMA Awards nomination — for Vocal Event of the Year — for the collaboration.

 “My goal every time I go in the studio to make a new record is to challenge myself a little bit more, to try to have the newest and freshest sound, but still the Sara Evans sound,” Evans notes.